 Bulgaria has had five presidents in its 33-year post-communist history.
 None resigned before completing their term—until Rumen Radev stepped down on January 23, 2026.
 His departure elevated Vice President Iliana Iotova to become Bulgaria's first female head of state, a historic milestone overshadowed by the deepest political instability the country has faced since the fall of communism.

-Radev's resignation isn't a retreat from politics—it's a repositioning.
-The former air force general has signaled he'll form a new political party to contest snap elections expected in late March, joining a crowded field as Bulgaria heads toward its eighth parliamentary vote in five years.
+Radev's resignation is a repositioning.
+The former air force general has signaled he'll form a new political party to contest snap elections expected in late March.
+He's joining a crowded field as Bulgaria heads toward its eighth parliamentary vote in five years.
 His target: the coalition of longtime rival Boyko Borissov and U.S.-sanctioned oligarch Delyan Peevski, whose government collapsed in December after the largest street protests Bulgaria has seen this century.

 Dorothy Parker